-In the summer months, there are plenty of places that you can post up with a picnic and swim to cool off during that summer heat.
-The top spots to do so are as follows:
+In the summer months, there are plenty of places in Sedona to cool off with a swimming hole.
+The top spots to swim in this Sedona Travel Guide are as follows:

 Red Rock Crossing – Located near Cathedral Rock.
 This public state park is $11 to park for the day and you can enjoy creek swimming, stunning views of Cathedral Rock, and even an energy vortex.